captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Music?
 ---
 ## ROBYN:
-Yeah.
+Ye a h .
 No?
 ---
 ## SHARON:
 I don't really listen to music?
 (Beat.)
 I have this CD...
+nrCMCMCOOrinnOrnfln
+ 35
 My son sent it to me
 for Christmas one year
 he couldn't come home so
-in the mornings rd make breakfast and just play that CD.
+in the mornings I'd make breakfast and just play that CD.
 ---
 ## ROBYN: